home-energy-foundry/hem0424/README.md

 Please note that HEM is currently in development and should not be used for any official purpose.

 # Getting Started

+## Supported platforms
+This program has been tested on the following platforms:

+- Python 3.6 running on Red Hat Enterprise Linux 7 or CentOS 7
+- Python 3.9 running on Microsoft Windows 10

+## Installing dependencies
 In order to run the code in this repository, it is recommended that you set up a Python Virtual Environment and install the dependencies listed in the requirements.txt file.